inovex/elements/packages/elements/src/components/ino-chip-set/readme.md

 # ino-chip-set

-A compact component wrapping `ino-chip` elements and giving them a behavior.
+The ino-chip-set is a wrapper component for `ino-chip` components.
+It enables the user to filter content, select a choice, or trigger an action.

 > See the `ino-chip` documentation for more details about a single instance of a chip.